zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 1
+### Challenge 1 - Validate DNA Sequence

-DNA base sequences consist of A, C, G, and T. Find the wrong bases and print out their positions!
+DNA sequences should consist only of the four canonical bases: A, C, G, and T. In practice, errors or data corruption can introduce invalid characters.

+Given a DNA string, identify any invalid bases and report their 1-based positions along with the incorrect characters.

 ###### Output